invenia/blog/_posts/2019-10-17-julialang-features-part-1.md

 end
 ```

-It is important to note that Cassette is not baked into the compiler.
-`@generated` functions can return an `Expr` **or** a `CodeInfo`.
+I said at the start of this that a generated function returns an AST.
+Which it does do in the examples above.
+But actually, it is also allowed to return a `CodeInfo` for Untyped IR.

+### Making Cassette:
+There are two key facts both of which were mentioned above:
+1. Generated Functions are allowed to return `CodeInfo` for Untyped IR.
+2. `@code_lowered f(args...)` allows one to retrieve the `CodeInfo` for the given method of `f`.

+The core of how Cassete works it to use a generated function
+to call code defined in a new `CodeInfo` of Untyped IR,
-We return a `CodeInfo` based on a modified version of one for a function argument.
+which is based on a modified copy of code that is returned by `@code_lowered`.
-We can use `@code_lowered` to look up what the original `CodeInfo` would have been.
-`@code_lowered` gives back one particular representation of the Julia code: the **Untyped IR**.

-### Layers of Representation

-Julia has many representations of the code it moves through during compilation.
- - Source code (`CodeTracking.definition(String,....)`),
- - AST: (`CodeTracking.definition(Expr, ...`),
- - Untyped IR: `@code_lowered`,
- - Typed IR: `@code_typed`,
- - LLVM: `@code_llvm`,
- - ASM: `@code_native`.
-We can retrieve the different representations using the functions/macros indicated.

-Looking at Untyped IR, this is basically a linearization of the AST, with the following properties:
- - Only 1 operation per statement (nested expressions get broken up);
- - the return values for each statement are accessed as `SSAValue(index)`;
- - variables become Slots;
- - control-flow becomes jumps (like Goto);
- - function names become qualified as `GlobalRef(mod, func)`.

-It is ok to read, but can be very difficult to work with or write.
-IRTools and Cassette exist to make this easier, but to properly understand how it works, lets run through a manual example (originally from a [JuliaCon talk on MagneticReadHead.jl](https://www.youtube.com/watch?v=lTR6IPjDPlo)).
+To properly understand how it works, lets run through a manual example (originally from a [JuliaCon talk on MagneticReadHead.jl](https://www.youtube.com/watch?v=lTR6IPjDPlo)).

-Let's define a generated function `rewritten` that makes a copy of the Untyped IR (a `CodeInfo` object that it gets back from `@code_lowered`) and then mutates it, replacing each call with a call to the function `call_and_print`.
+We define a generated function `rewritten` that makes a copy of the Untyped IR (a `CodeInfo` object that it gets back from `@code_lowered`) and then mutates it, replacing each call with a call to the function `call_and_print`.
 Finally, this returns the new `CodeInfo` to be run when it is called.

 ```julia
 call_and_print(f, args...) = (println(f, " ", args); f(args...))